Veterinary surgeon

 Look for job vacancies at:

-The BVA also produces Vet Record, a journal for veterinary professionals, which is published weekly and is available to BVA members.
+- The BVA publishesÌýVet Record, a fortnightly journal for veterinary professionals, which is available to BVA members.

 Veterinary surgeon jobs